tlspuffin/async-opcua/docs/server.md

 These are implemented for you so generally once you create a server configuration, set up an address space and register some callbacks you are ready to run a server.

+The server API is designed to be extremely flexible, allowing you to create servers that do pretty much anything.
+On top of this are some defaults and tools that make assumptions about the way the server is used, which can be used to make it easier to develop servers.

 ## Lifecycle

 1. Create or load a configuration that defines the TCP address / port server runs on, the endpoints it supports, user identities etc.